-The graphological analysis is not a psychometric instrument and this work does not claim graphology can provide behavior predictions, but it claims it can interpret fine traits of personality and offers a structure of meta types and types, as refined from Negru (1999), Baggett (n.d.), Bidoli (2004), Ionescu (1994), Athanasiu (1996) and Constantin (2006).
+The graphological analysis is not a psychometric instrument.
+This work does not claim graphology can provide behavior predictions.
+Still, it claims it can interpret fine traits of personality and offers a structure of meta types and types, as refined from Negru (1999), Baggett (n.d.), Bidoli (2004), Ionescu (1994), Athanasiu (1996) and Constantin (2006).

 The applicative side of the dissertation is a case study on a client in career counseling, which the author has advised, based on LAB Profile Extended (2007b), Identity Compass, and graphological analysis in 2007.
-The client was then a student and was looking to create a career in a field appropriate for her preferences and personality.
-The consultant has met with her five times over six months, assisting her to get hired in a tough industry, doing a job appropriate for her personality and work skills.
-The client has been very satisfied with the evaluation and the case is presented, with her permission, as a success for the consulting activity that the author has done.
+The client was a student looking to create a career in a field appropriate to her preferences and personality.
+The consultant has met with her five times over six months, assisting her in getting hired in a harsh industry and doing a job appropriate for her personality and work skills.
+The client has been delighted with the evaluation, and the case is presented, with her permission, as a success for the consulting activity that the author has done.

-The main applications of the concepts presented in this dissertation are design to serve corporate clients and to generate tens of millions of euros in income for the profiling companies which develop tools.
+The main applications of the concepts presented in this dissertation are designed to serve corporate clients and to generate tens of millions of euros in income for the profiling companies which develop tools.
 Therefore, they are subject to change and evolution.
-This dissertation is a fair portrait of today’s structures and refinements and offers an insight into the field, less known in Romania.
+Therefore, this dissertation is a fair portrait of today’s structures and refinements and offers insight into the less-recognized field in Romania.